heyx3/MantleDiver.jl/design_docs/main.md

   * This is a special upgrade requiring multiple types of materials.
 * You can upgrade rock storage to vaporize the rock, removing the need to store it
   * This is a special upgrade requiring multiple types of materials.
-* Upgraded with the mineral *kertil*, exccept as mentioned above
+* Upgraded with the mineral *kertil*, except as mentioned above

 ## Hull Integrity

 * Many pod maneuvers add stress to the hull, such as fall-damage.
 * Too much stress, and it starts collapsing.
 When this happens, the player is immediately ejected with their mined material, back to home.
 The mission is over.
+* Can be upgraded for overall health and/or resistance to heat
 * Upgraded with the material *gelstance*

 ## Drill